Kabster17/Mask-Detection-Case-Study/README.md

 Self-Collected Data from Google Images:
 100 Images for Mask-ON / 100 Images for Mask-OFF
-Each class images have been augmented at random 4 folds using imgaug library (random rotation/horizontal flip/vertical flip)
+Each class images have been augmented at random 4 times using imgaug library (random rotation/horizontal flip/vertical flip)
 Total Training Images: 1000 (500 for each class)
 Images are labelled using labelimg
 Mask-ON Labelling